mehediman/firewall/README.md

 # A host-based firewall

-There are three main files of this project:
+There are three main files in this project:

 * Firewall.java (implementation of main logic)
 * TestProgram.java (driver program for testing the implementation)